influxdata/flux/docs/SPEC.md

 Stddev is an aggregate operation.
 For each aggregated column, it outputs the sum of the non null record.
 The output column type is the same as the input column type.

+Sum has the following parameter:

+* `columns` list of string
+    columns specifies a list of columns to aggregate.
+Defaults to `["_value"]`

 Example:
 ```